Code Lyoko: Lyoko Warriors

 The comic relief of the group.
-Odd is credited as having great potential when it comes to school, but rarely uses it, and as a result of this, he gets bad grades due to his lack of studying.
-He shares a dorm with Ulrich and has a dog named Kiwi, who he hides in a dresser because pets are not allowed at Kadic Academy.
-He's considered a ladies' man and has dated many of the girls at his school, but his romances tend to last only a few days.
-Before he attended Kadic, he lived with his parents and his five sisters.
-Odd's blond hair has a purple spot in the middle and is worn up in a spike since being virtualized on Lyoko for the very first time.
-He is hinted to be from an Italian descent, and it is shown that he speaks the language fluently.

-On Lyoko, he is clothed like a cat, with a tail and clawed gloves that shoot "laser arrows."
-In the first season, he had a precognitive ability he called "Future Flash", but it was deleted before the second season and has been replaced by his defensive ability to create a purple force-field by crossing his arms in front of his body, covering half of his body.
-Another one of Odd's abilities is being able to use his claws to climb on walls just like a cat and even control monsters upon contact.
+Odd has great academic potential, but rarely uses it; as a result, he gets bad grades due to his lack of studying.
+Despite his rebellious and impulsive persona, he is shown to be nice.
+He shares a dorm with Ulrich and has a dog named Kiwi, whom he hides in a dresser because pets are not allowed at Kadic Academy.
+He is considered a ladies' man and has dated many girls at his school, though these romances are short-lived.
+Prior to attending Kadic, he lived with his parents and his five older sisters.
+Odd's blond hair has a purple spot in the middle and, since he was virtualized on Lyoko for the first time, worn up in a spike.
+He is implied to be of Italian descent, and speaks the language fluently.
+On Lyoko, he is dressed like a cat, with a tail and clawed gloves that shoot "laser arrows."
+In the first season, he had a precognitive ability he called "Future Flash", but it was deleted before the second season and replaced by the defensive ability to create a purple force-field by crossing his arms in front of his body.
+Other abilities include the ability to use his claws to climb on walls like a cat and control monsters upon contact.